jcarley/cli/docs/cli-docs.md

 ```

 `db download` downloads a previously created backup to your local hard drive.
-Be careful using this command is it could download PHI.
+Be careful using this command as it could download PHI.
 Be sure that all hard drive encryption and necessary precautions have been taken before performing a download.
 The ID of the backup is found by first running the [db list](#db-list) command.
 Here is a sample command

 ```
 catalyze db download db01 cd2b4bce-2727-42d1-89e0-027bf3f1a203 ./db.sql